Theatre Festival Around Broadway

 Take a Chance

-We have 19 different plays this year!
-That’s 19 unique experiences in 107 performances available for you to discover.
+We have 15 different in-person and 21 digital plays this year!
+That’s 36 unique experiences in 126 performances available for you to discover.
 And that’s not including buskers, musicians, and other street performers.
 Don’t forget about your artisan and food vendors.
-Oh …and did we forget to mention that the Fringe takes place in the heart of Broadway?
-All of your favourite shops, bars, and eateries are open too!

 This summer, we encourage you to step out of the familiar and take a chance!
 Try a new food.
 Randomly select a play and go see it.
 Allow yourself to wander, explore, and discover something brand new!
 Leave your regular life at the entrance and become an adventurer for the day.
 You never know, the spirit of the Fringe is contagious—you just might find a new passion or hobby, a delicious cuisine, or make new friends.